SamBrooksh/NWNSamMod/Plan.md

 #### 7th Level
 #### 8th Level
 #### 9th Level
-Spell's can deal critical damage (double damage) -Maybe
+Spell's can deal critical damage (double damage) -Maybe - Calling it Spell Reaction for now
 #### 10th Level
 Spell Critical - Looks Like should be possible with spell hooks... maybe
 ### Bonus Feats